ainoylaoutinen/javaRGPHeroes/README.md

 # Java RGP Heroes

 This is my solution for the first Java backend assignment of the Noroff bootcamp!
 It is a Maven application written in Java.
+The assignment reminded me about OOP concepts and design logic.

 I have completed this assignment on my own.

 ## Requirements